Integrated 6-Year Residency Program in Cardiothoracic Surgery

 Residency Interview Dates

-Melainie Bolick is residency coordinator for the UNC Department of Surgery.
+Melainie Bolick is residency coordinator for the UNC Division of Cardiothoracic Surgery.
 Her email address is email@example.com and her phone is 919-843-6188.

 Benjamin E. Haithcock, M.D., is director of the Cardiothoracic Surgery Residency at UNC Hospitals.
 His email address: firstname.lastname@example.org